Singalong May 15th, 2021 5PM PDT

 We are all fighting a dangerous virus by keeping our distance from each other.
 Even so, the SEATTLE LABOR CHORUS is not deterred from our mission.
 We continue giving voice in song to the concerns and goals of people who struggle for economic, social, and racial justice.
 Enjoy and take heart from our latest virtual performance found on our music page.

 However, the pandemic has prevented two essential chorus activities.
-We have canceled our annual singalong and silent auction, previously scheduled for June 6.
-And we cannot hold this year’s raffle for a gorgeous quilt.
+We have canceled our 2020 singalong and silent auction, and we cannot hold a raffle for our gorgeous quilt.
 We counted on singalong and raffle ticket sales for half the funds we need to rent rehearsal space and compensate our superb new director, Miriam Anderson.

 As arts organizations go, we are small and low budget, but our dedication to serving as a resource for labor and social justice communities makes us uniquely valuable.
 Even before the pandemic, our services on picket lines, rallies, union meetings, schools, and community organizations were in rising demand because labor strikes, organizing efforts, attacks on immigrants, and perils of climate change are on the increase.